3. Open Educational Resources and the Case for Prioritizing, Using, Finding, and Sharing OER Content | Readings

 Supporting Teachers

-The purpose of this toolkit is to support the reader as they support PreK12 teachers or those in direct collaboration with PreK12 teachers.
+The purpose of this toolkit is to support the reader as they support PreK-12 teachers or those in direct collaboration with PreK-12 teachers.
 The work of OER is not without effort.
-It is possible.
-However, without knowledge and some training, teachers are much less likely to engage (Misra, 2014).
+It is possible but requires knowledge and training, without which, teachers are less likely to engage (Misra, 2014).
 Misra cites a number of projects that prioritize teacher training regarding open educational resources.
-A few examples you are welcome to build on for your own work with teachers include the presentation “OER: A Quick Overview for Teachers” (PPT | slides) and the accompanying two-page Teacher OER introduction handout (docx | gDocs).
-There are various other self-study resources to share in the OER Starter Kit.
+You are welcome to use, build on, and create your own version of the presentation “OER: A Quick Overview for Teachers” (PPT | slides)[14] and the accompanying two-page Teacher OER introduction handout (docx | gDocs)[15].
+There are various other self-study resources to share and/or build on in the OER Starter Kit.

 Resources and Additional Reading